Skip to content

 Alternative Cigar Storage Options

-Just because you don’t have a humidor yet doesn’t mean your cigars are doomed to dry out.
-With a little creativity and the right supplies, you can create makeshift storage solutions that mimic the steady humidity of a proper box.
-From simple Ziploc bags to full-blown cooler-dors, here are some tried-and-true alternatives you can rely on.
+No humidor yet doesn't mean your cigars are doomed.
+A little creativity and the right supplies get you makeshift storage that mimics the steady humidity of a real box.
+From a simple Ziploc to a full cooler-dor, here are the tried-and-true options.
+Two-way humidity packs from Boveda make humidor-free storage genuinely workable, especially paired with an airtight container.

 The Ziploc and Boveda Method